Alejo1707/mechwild-obe/readme.md

 </p>

 Original firmware taken from MechWild's GitHub repository.
-It's "bbpad" branch was the most recent one being updated for the OBE: https://github.com/MechWild/zmk/tree/bbpad/app/boards/shields/obe.
+Its "bbpad" branch was the most recent one being updated for the OBE: https://github.com/MechWild/zmk/tree/bbpad/app/boards/shields/obe.

 **FEATURES**
 - Knob.